Terminal127/catppuccin-startpage/README.md

 >
 > If you want to reduce the loading time of the icons, you could install the icon [font](src/fonts) locally and activate the option `"localIcons": true` in the config to disable the remote styles

-#### As Homepage

-- Click the menu button and select `Options/Preferences`
-- Click the home panel
-- Click the menu next to the homepage and new windows and choose to show custom URLs and add your GitHub Pages link

 #### As New Tab